Measurement-induced entanglement in noisy 2D random circuits: Discussions

 Analytical support for this expectation can be obtained from a statistical mechanics mapping of Haar-random circuits.
 Following the procedure of Ref.~\cite{napp2022}, one can view the SEBD algorithm as exhibiting dynamics similar to a 1D Haar random circuit with interleaved weak measurements.
 In Ref.~\cite{napp2022}, such a mapping was shown to exhibit a transition between an ordered phase and a disordered phase as a function of circuit depth.
 This corresponds to a transition from an area-law to a volume-law in certain entropic quantities that are heuristically expected to reflect the efficiency of the SEBD algorithm—an area (respectively volume) law corresponding to efficient (respectively inefficient) runtime.
 In our case, the key difference is the presence of depolarizing noise in addition to the measurements.
 This noise acts as a symmetry-breaking field, suppressing the ordered phase and preventing a sharp transition.
 These observations are consistent with the operator entanglement entropy in the quasi-1D noisy circuit being in an area-law phase (see, e.g., Ref.~\cite{li2023entanglement} for similar arguments in 1D noisy circuits).
 Similar symmetry-breaking effects due to noise have been observed in other settings, including 1D monitored circuits with bulk noise~\cite{Dias_noise_symmetry_breaking, Li_dissipative_2023,qian_protect_PRL_2025}, as well as 1D noisy quantum circuits without measurements~\cite{li2023entanglement,Niroula_mitigation_2025}.

-Note that even if the measurement-induced operator entanglement, $S_{\rm op}^{\rm max}$, obeys an area-law scaling, extending the MPO-SEBD algorithm to generic non-Clifford circuits (e.g., Haar-random ones) will require truncating singular values.
-However, truncation guarantees are typically formulated in the Frobenius ($L_2$) norm rather than the $L_1$ norm, so an area law for $S_{\rm op}^{\rm max}$ alone does not establish efficient sampling in total variation distance.
-A possible direction could be to consider the renormalization-group–style truncation introduced in Ref.~\cite{PRXQuantum.1.010304}, which provides $L_1$-norm error control when \textit{entanglement of purification} of the boundary states $\rho_t$ during the sampling evolution obeys an area law.
+Note that even if the measurement-induced operator entanglement, $S_{\rm op}^{\rm max}$, obeys an area-law scaling, extending the MPO-SEBD algorithm to generic non-Clifford circuits (e.g., Haar-random circuits) will require truncating singular values.
+However, truncation guarantees are typically formulated in the $L_2$ norm rather than the $L_1$ norm, so an area law for $S_{\rm op}^{\rm max}$ alone does not establish efficient sampling in total variation distance.
+Regarding this issue, Ref.~\cite{wei2026noise} provides evidence that, in the setting of 1D Haar-random circuits and 1D Lindbladian dynamics with either depolarizing noise or amplitude-damping noise, MPO truncation errors contract exponentially under the noisy dynamics.
+This leads to improved empirical bounds on the $L_1$ truncation error and suggests that MPO-based simulation may serve as an accurate algorithm in $L_1$ error for these settings.
+We expect a similar noise-induced error contraction to occur in simulations of noisy 2D non-Clifford circuits using the MPO-SEBD algorithm.
+Another possible direction could be to consider the renormalization-group–style truncation introduced in Ref.~\cite{PRXQuantum.1.010304}, which provides $L_1$-norm error control when \textit{entanglement of purification} of the boundary states $\rho_t$ during the sampling evolution obeys an area law.

-\emph{Concurrent works.---}While finalizing this manuscript, we became aware of Ref.~\cite{lee2025classicalsimulationnoisyrandom,zhang2025classicallysamplingnoisyquantum}, which extends the patching algorithm of Ref.~\cite{napp2022} to sample from noisy random circuits under the assumption of exponentially decaying CMI.
-In particular, Ref.~\cite{lee2025classicalsimulationnoisyrandom} provides numerical evidence for exponential CMI decay in 1D noisy Haar-random circuits and in 2D noisy Clifford circuits with both unital and non-unital noise.
-Ref.~\cite{zhang2025classicallysamplingnoisyquantum} presents evidence of exponential CMI decay for noisy 2D random circuits using Clifford numerics and an analytical mapping to a statistical-mechanical model for 2D noisy Haar-random circuits at large qudit dimension, and further proves exponential CMI decay for arbitrary circuits when the noise rate exceeds a threshold $p_c>0$.
+\emph{Concurrent works.---}While finalizing this manuscript, we became aware of Refs~\cite{lee2025classical,zhang2025classicallysamplingnoisyquantum}, which extend the patching algorithm of Ref.~\cite{napp2022} to sample from noisy random circuits under the assumption of exponentially decaying CMI.
+In particular, Ref.~\cite{lee2025classical} provides numerical evidence for exponential CMI decay in 1D noisy Haar-random circuits and in noisy 2D Clifford circuits with both unital and non-unital noise.
+Ref.~\cite{zhang2025classicallysamplingnoisyquantum} presents evidence of exponential CMI decay for noisy 2D random circuits using Clifford numerics and an analytical mapping to a statistical-mechanical model for noisy 2D Haar-random circuits at large qudit dimension, and further proves exponential CMI decay for arbitrary circuits when the noise rate exceeds a threshold $p_c>0$.